ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/04-minimum-spanning-trees.md

 If the graph is weighted, a *minimum spanning tree* (MST) is a spanning tree whose total cost is as small as possible.
 A graph often has several MSTs -- for example, if all weights are the same, then all spanning trees are MSTs.
 @Fig:ExampleMSTs shows a graph and two possible MSTs for it, each with a combined weight of $20$.
-You may not immediately recognize the two MSTs as trees, since there is no root element and no clear parent/child relationships between nodes.
+You may not immediately recognise the two MSTs as trees, since there is no root element and no clear parent/child relationships between nodes.
 If you "lift" either MST by any node, assigning it as the root, you will get a tree as the ones we have seen in earlier chapters.